OneSaaS/ocp_network_troubleshooting/Exercise1/readme.md

     oc get svc
 7. The pod IPs will be end-points to the service.
 Let's look at endpoints oc get ep (or oc get endpoints)
+    Take note of the pod IPs and the node that this pod is on
+8. Now, we will edit this deployment to increase the number of replicas to 3 oc edit deployment